-- Prove when you bought the item and how much you paid for it (for example, the receipt) - · You send the damaged item to us if we ask you to
+- proof of when you bought the item and how much you paid for it (for example, the receipt) - the damaged item itself, if we request this from you.

-- Anything excluded under 'D.4.5 Other losses we won't cover' (page 63) - Anything excluded under 'E. General exclusions things we never cover' (page 80)
+- Anything excluded under D.4.5 Other losses we won't cover (page 65) - Anything excluded under E. General exclusions things we never cover (page 85)